Showing posts with label cards. Show all posts

 We watched the ducks and fish swimming in the canal, near the Christmas Tree Trail.

-When we were leaving we rode passed Huntsville Hospital looking at all the nearby shops.
+As we were leaving, we rode past Huntsville Hospital, taking in the nearby shops.

 From Governor's Drive, I took 565, exiting onto Old Madison Pike.